shi-rudo/country-flag-emojis/README.md

 ## Usage

-### Recommended: Use the `lookup` Method with the Mapping
+### Recommended: Use the CountryFlag Object for Lookup

-Leverage the `lookup` method to efficiently access country flag data using ISO alpha-2 codes.
-This approach ensures optimal bundle sizes through effective tree-shaking.
+Leverage the `CountryFlag` object to efficiently access country flag data using ISO alpha-2 or alpha-3 codes.

 ```typescript
 import CountryFlag from "country-flag-emojis";